Daniele-Cangi/AstroMind-4D/README.md

 [![Status](https://img.shields.io/badge/status-Experimental-orange)]()
 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](./CONTRIBUTING.md)

-**AstroMind-4D** is a **multi-scale, physics-aware, action-conditioned behavioral engine** with integrated **uncertainty gating**.
+**AstroMind-4D** is a **multi-horizon modeling framework** with **uncertainty gating, physics-aware loss, and drift detection**.
-It combines **temporal modeling, probabilistic filtering, and drift detection** to anticipate and stabilize complex behaviors across short, medium, and long time horizons.
+It is designed to model **complex adaptive systems** across multiple domains — from finance and robotics to energy forecasting and biomedicine.

 ---